Ms. Martha Myers

 Lead Teacher, The Magnolia Room

 I have always had a passion for working with children.
 I started myEarly Childhood Education career in high school, taking Early Childhood Education Honors 1 & 2.
 Through this program, I earned my NC Lead Teacher credential.
 I interned at multiple childcare centers and elementary schools during my two years in the program and gained valuable experience.
 I have worked with children of all ages through babysitting and leading youth bible study at my church.
-I come to Independence having taught several years at many childcare centers as I pursue my degree in Early Childhood Education at Liberty University.
+I came to Independence in 2019, having taught several years at many childcare centers as I pursue my degree in Early Childhood Education at Liberty University.
 I believe that young minds deserve the chance to grow and flourish.
 I aim to instill the love of life long learning in all children I teach.
-I am very excited to join Independence Academy and enrich the lives of so many children!
+I am very excited to continue at Independence Academy and enrich the lives of so many children!

 Assistant Teacher, The Magnolia Room